 Kubernetes Service

-is an abstraction which defines a logical set of Pods
+is an abstraction that defines a logical set of Pods

 and a policy by which to access them (micro-service).
 The set of Pods